 Professional AssociationsProfessional Associations: IBM Academy of Technology | International Association for Cryptologic Research (IACR)

 Hugo Krawczyk is an IBM Fellow and Distinguished Research Staff Member at the IBM T.J.
-Watson Research Center where he has been part of the cryptography research group from 1991 to 1997 and from 2004 to the present.
+Watson Research Center where he has been part of the cryptography research group from 1992 to 1997 and from 2004 to the present.
 Between 1997 and 2004 he was an Associate Professor with the Department of Electrical Engineering at the Technion, Israel.

-Hugo holds a Ph.D. in Computer Science from the Technion and has authored more than 100 publications with over 20,000 citations.
+Hugo holds a Ph.D. in Computer Science from the Technion and has authored more than 100 publications with over 23,000 citations.
 He is an Associate Editor of the Journal of Cryptology, a Fellow of the International Association of Cryptologic Research (IACR), an IBM Fellow, and a member of the IBM Academy of Technology.

 Hugo is the recipient of the 2015 RSA Conference Award for Excellence in the Field of Mathematics, the 2018 Levchin Prize for the development of real-world cryptographic schemes with strong security guarantees and proof, and multiple IBM awards including two corporate awards.